Bound States in Lee's Complex Ghost Model: Introduction

 It is well known that in higher derivative quantum field theories (QFTs), a ghost mode with negative metric (norm) appears in classical action either explicitly or effectively via radiative corrections.
 In particular, radiative corrections make the ghost mode with negative metric transform to a complex ghost.
 As for such a complex ghost, there is a surprising conjecture by Lee and Wick \cite{LW1, LW2} that the complex ghost cannot be created from scattering processes of physical particles with positive metric owing to energy conservation law of positive energy, and therefore the physical unitarity of the S-matrix is not violated.

-However, this conjecture has been recently dismissed in Refs. \cite{KK1, KK2} where the complex delta function appearing at each vertex in Feyman diagrams plays an important role and leads to the violation of the physical unitarity of the S-matrix.
+However, this conjecture has been recently dismissed in Refs. \cite{KK1, KK2} where the complex delta function appearing at each vertex in Feynman diagrams plays an important role and leads to the violation of the physical unitarity of the S-matrix.
 In this respect, it is worthwhile to recall the difference between the physical unitarity and the total unitarity of the S-matrix: The physical unitarity of the S-matrix means that the probability interpretation of a theory is possible so that the presence of physical ghost particles carrying negative probability breaks this physical unitarity.
 On the other hand, the total unitarity of the S-matrix, i.e., $S^\dagger S = S S^\dagger = 1$ is automatically obeyed as long as the Hamiltonian is Hermitian.
 The latter unitarity guarantees that the probability of a theory is conserved under time development regardless of whether there are normal particles with positive metric and ghost ones with negative metric.

 More recently, based on path integral approach, using a rather simple scalar model which is very similar to the Lee's complex ghost model, it is pointed out that a pair of complex ghosts forms a bound state with positive norm and thus leading to the confinement of ghost particles into a normal composite particle with positive norm \cite{Asorey1, Asorey2}.
+In this article, we wish to investigate a possibility that a pair of ghost particles is transformed to a normal bound state within the framework of the canonical operator formalism developed by Kubo and Kugo \cite{KK1, KK2}.
+We will find that the bound states can be created from ghosts as in path integral approach although there is a nontrivial complex delta function.